 - This will often speed up the processing of the count because it is less likely to have the yellow lines from inventory issues

-- This is similar to a fix quantity process, but is not the same.
-If a fix quantity deals with the issue, but the inventory integrity did not, I suggest we submit this as an incident, so that future count processes will run more smoothly.
+- This is similar to a fixed quantity process but is not the same.
+If a fixed quantity deals with the issue, but the inventory integrity did not, I suggest we submit this as an incident so that future count processes will run more smoothly.